hmcts/golden-path-nodejs/docs/index.md

 10. Reload your application in your browser and check it now shows your change to the heading:
 ![Hello World](images/HelloWorld.png)

+If you are having any issues you might want to confirm that the Flux has picked up your new image by [checking for the commit related to your application in the cnp-flux-config repository](https://github.com/hmcts/cnp-flux-config/commits/master/).
+Keep in mind that new changes are commited very frequently in this repository so if you made the change long time ago you might need to scroll through a lot of commits.

 ## Feedback

 [comment]: <> (As of March 2022)